tony-dev1/crypto-wallets-finder/README.md

 <p align="center">
     <img width="1000" height="460" alt="WalletGen search lost bitcoin wallets on Linux Demo" title="WalletGen search lost bitcoin wallets on Linux" src="/assets/walletgen_linux1.webp" />
 </p>

-## How to Search for Lost Bitcoin & Ethereum Wallets with Balance

-**Wallet Gen** allows you to search using brute-force method for two types of crypto wallets with an existing balance.

-### For Bitcoin (BTC) wallets:

-* Press key 3 in the menu or run start_search_btc.bat to search Bitcoin wallets through the internet.
-This method may take longer, as it checks wallet balances in real-time via blockchain explorers.
-* Press key 6 to search Bitcoin wallets using the database.
-This method is faster because it compares generated wallets against a pre-built database of known addresses with balances.

-### For EVM wallets (Ethereum, BNB, MATIC, etc.):

-* Press key 5 or run start_search_evm.bat to search EVM wallets through the internet.
-This method checks for wallets with balance in real-time through blockchain explorers.
-* Press key 6 to search EVM wallets using the database.
-This method is faster since it compares generated wallets against the known database of addresses with balance.

-### Speed Considerations:

-* The speed of the search depends heavily on your hardware, especially the graphics card (GPU).
-To speed up the process and increase your chances of finding a wallet with a balance, you can run multiple instances of the program (1 to 4), depending on your system's performance

-By using the database, you can significantly improve the efficiency of your search, as it eliminates the need to query the blockchain for every wallet generated

 # How to start